Chabad philosophy: Other concepts

-A number of other important concepts in Chabad philosophy are referenced in scattered locations in Chabad literature.
-Though these topics were discussed in brief and were not the focus of any major work, new insights have been drawn from their treatment in Chabad thought.
+A number of other essential concepts in Chabad philosophy are referenced in scattered locations in Chabad literature.
+Though these topics were discussed briefly and were not the focus of any major work, new insights have been drawn from their treatment in Chabad thought.

 Roles of Rebbe and Hasid

-In its earlier formulations, Hasidic thought had elevated the rebbe to a level above that of typical hasid.
-A rebbe was closer to God, his prayers were more amenable to him, and a hasid should satisfy himself with attachment to the Rebbe and hence indirectly to God.
+In its earlier formulations, Hasidic thought elevated the rebbe to a level above typical Hasid.
+A rebbe was closer to God, his prayers were more amenable to him, and a hasid should satisfy himself with attachment to the Rebbe and indirectly to God.
 A rebbe was to be a living example of perfection and would concern himself with intellectualism on behalf of the followers.
 According to Sacks, Chabad stressed the individual responsibilities of every Jew: "The rebbe...became more of a teacher and adviser, recognising the vocation of each of his followers, guiding them towards it, uncovering their strengths, and rejoicing in their achievements."

-In Chabad thought, the Rebbe is not an intermediary between the Hasid and God.
-Rather, the role of the rebbe was to train followers to become spiritually self-sufficient and to turn to their Rebbe for instructions rather than intercession with God, miracles or blessings.
+In Chabad's thought, the Rebbe is not an intermediary between the Hasid and God.
+Instead, the role of the rebbe was to train followers to become spiritually self-sufficient and to turn to their Rebbe for instructions rather than intercession with God, miracles, or blessings.